tinaselenge/proposals/11x-new-kafka-roller.md

 ### State machine cycles

-if a node is not in the desired state the process will be repeated unless the maximum number of attempts is reached or an error encountered while processing the node in which case the reconciliation fails.
+If a node is not in the desired state, just like the existing KafkaRoller, the process will be repeated unless the maximum number of attempts (hard-coded to 10) is reached or an error encountered while processing the node in which case the reconciliation fails.

-The maximum number of attempts is hard-coded to 10 in the current roller.
-It will be the same for the new roller, however there will be 2 other hard-coded maximum values added:
-- Maximum number of restarts that can be done for each node in a single reconciliation.
-- Maximum number of reconfigurations that can be attempted on each node before restarting the node.
-This is because restarting a node 10 times in every reconciliation is not productive.
+There will be an additional hard-coded maximum value added for dynamic reconfiguration attempts.
-Also, in the current roller, if we failed to reconfigure a node, we immediately restart it.
+In the existing KafkaRoller, if we failed to dynamically reconfigure a node, we immediately restart it.
-Reconfiguration can fail sometimes due to transitive error so it would be useful to retry the reconfiguration a few times before we decide to restart a node.
+Dynamic reconfiguration can fail sometimes due to transitive error so it would be useful to retry the reconfiguration a few times before we decide to restart a node.

-The maximum number of attempts is how many times the overall process is repeated per node because of not reaching the desired state and the number of restarts is how many times a node is actually restarted.
-If any node has reached the maximum number of attempts or restarts, the reconciliation will fail.
-If the maximum number of reconfiguration is reached, then the node will be marked to restart but will not fail the reconciliation.
+The maximum attempts for dynamic reconfiguration before restarting a node will be hard-coded to 3.

-When a new KafkaRoller instance is initiated either because it's a new reconciliation or a different reconcile step, the tracked number of actions taken on nodes will be reset.
+When a new rolling update is initiated (i.e. when a new KafkaRoller instance is created either because it's a new reconciliation or a different reconcile step), the tracked number of actions taken on nodes will be reset.

 ### Batch rolling